What Are Training Zones? How to Calculate & Use Them

 “FatMax”

 This is the intensity at which your body burns the most fat [4].
 It typically occurs in zone 1 or zone 2.
-Note, your Fatmax is not the same as burning the most calories (that’s in zone 4, more intensity means more calories burned per minute).
+Note that your Fatmax is not the same as burning the most calories (that’s in zone 4; more intensity means more calories burned per minute).
+It just means the point at which you're burning the most fat.
+Your diet, fitness level, hormones, health, and what and when you last ate can shift your FatMax pace higher or lower.

 How to Calculate Your Training Zones at Home